orklann/goagentfindip/README.md

 5. Can you develop an exe for this?

-    Sorry, I am not a windows program developer, I am just a Linux amateurs.
+    Sorry, I am not a windows program developer, I am just a Linux amateur.